 3. Using an electric mixer, whisk together the butter, sugar, treacle and zest until fluffy.
-Add in the flax seed mixture and make mix again.
+Add in the egg replacer and whisk again.

 4. In another bowl, sieve together the flour, xanthan gum, spices and bicarbonate of soda.

 5. Tip the dry ingredients into the whisked mixture, along with the ground almonds, milk and lemon juice.
 Stir until well combined.
 Do not over mix.

 6. Then add the chopped nuts and soaked fruit along with soaking liquid.
-Mix it well together.
+Mix it until well incorporated..

 Spoon into the prepared tin and bake for 21/2 to 3 hours.
 Every oven is different.
 Test after 2 1/4 hours.
 Test with a skewer.
 If it comes out clean then the cake is done.

 Leave to cool in the tin.
-It is slightly more delicate so do not try and remove while it is still warm.
+It is slightly more delicate so do not try and remove it while it is still warm.
 Once cool, remove from tin and paper, prick over the top with a skewer or cocktail stick and feed with 2 tbsp of alcohol.
 Wrap up in foil and feed the cake with alcohol weekly.
-Do not feed for about a week before you ice or decorate, as you want the cake dry.
+Do not feed for about a week before you ice or decorate, as you do not want the cake too sticky.

 Once ready marzipan or ice as you want.
 I will be putting up some pictures of step by step decorating.